-The Corporation's Common Shares are listed on the TSX and on the Nasdag.
+The Corporation's Common Shares are listed on the Toronto Stock Exchange ("TSX") and on the U.S. Nasdaq Capital market ("Nasdaq").
 The market price of the Common Shares on the Nasdaq and the TSX has fluctuated significantly in the past and the Corporation expects the market prices to continue to fluctuate in the future, and such prices may decline.
-For example, since the Corporation's listing of its Common Shares on Nasdag to December 31, 2022, the Corporation's closing share price on Nasdag has ranged from a low of \$0.8262 to a high of \$11.23.
+For example, since the Corporation's listing of its Common Shares on Nasdag to December 31, 2023, the Corporation's closing share price on Nasdag has ranged from a low of \$0.89 to a high of \$16.28.
 Consequently, you may not be able to sell your Common Shares at prices equal to or greater than the price paid by you.
-In addition, the market price of the Common Shares may be influenced by many factors, some of which are or may be beyond the Corporation's control, including: actual or anticipated variations in the Corporation's operating results and/or research and development activities; announcements by the Corporation or the Corporation's competitors of significant contracts or acquisitions; additions and departures of key personnel; announcement or expectation of additional financing efforts; impairment of assets; changes in accounting principles; changes in the general market and economic conditions; future sales of the Common Shares; the failure of financial analysts to initiate or maintain coverage of the Common Shares, changes in financial estimates by financial analysts, or any failure by the Corporation to meet or exceed any of these estimates, or changes in the recommendations of any financial analysts that elect to follow the Common Shares or the shares of the Corporation's competitors; and investor perceptions of the Corporation and the industry in which the Corporation operates.
+In addition, the market price of the Common Shares may be influenced by many factors, some of which are or may be beyond the Corporation's control, including: actual or anticipated variations in the Corporation's operating results and/or research and development activities; announcements by the Corporation or the Corporation's competitors of significant contracts or acquisitions; additions or departures of key personnel; announcement or expectation of additional financing efforts; impairment of assets; changes in accounting principles; changes in the general market and economic conditions; future sales of the Common Shares; the failure of financial analysts to initiate or maintain coverage of the Common Shares, changes in financial estimates by financial analysts, or any failure by the Corporation to meet or exceed any of these estimates, or changes in the recommendations of any financial analysts that elect to follow the Common Shares or the shares of the Corporation's competitors; and investor perceptions of the Corporation and the industry in which the Corporation operates.